-The Scout Troop meet on Monday evenings.
-Young people join Scouts at 10½ to 11 and leave between the ages of 13.5 and 14.5 years old.
+The Scout Troop meet on Tuesday evenings.
+Young people join Scouts at 10½ and leave between the ages of 14 and 15 years old.
 Scouts work for a number of challenges and proficiency badges with the ultimate achievement being the Chief Scouts Gold Award.
-There are a number of camps throughout the year and the opportunity to try numerous activities such as canoeing, sailing, cycling, climbing, fishing, cooking, skiing and hiking.
+There are a number of camps throughout the year and the opportunity to try numerous activities such as canoeing, sailing, cycling, go karting, archery, fishing, cooking, skiing and hiking.

-All the leaders put in a lot of effort to run their section.
+All the leaders put in a lot of effort to run their section, it is not just an hour a week!
 There is preparation for weekly meetings, activities to organise and attend at weekends and Group leader and review meetings to attend.
 The leaders are all volunteers and are NOT PAID for the time they give.
 They are using their spare time to provide activities and opportunities for members of the Group and will often need help from parents.

 Scout Group Management

 The Scout Group is led by a Group Scout Leader with the support of the Group Executive Committee.
-This committee consists of the Group Chairperson, Secretary and Treasurer and parent representatives.
+This committee consists of the Group Chairperson, Secretary and Treasurer, Section Leaders and parent representatives.
 The Committee is responsible for the maintenance of the HQ, Group finance, public relations and fund raising.

 Financing The Group

 The Group is financed in two ways: by subs and fundraising.
-Each member is asked to pay membership fees of £80.00 per year plus a £10.00 joining fee to cover badges and neckerchief) and this is collected once per year or in four payments of £20.00. £70.00 if paid on time and £60.00 for second child.
-Please inform our treasurer about how you intend to pay ( Treasurer Geoff Powell 01492 532349 or email firstname.lastname@example.org
+Each member is asked to pay membership fees of £90.00 per year and this is collected once per year or in three payments of £30.00 or £7.50 per month by standing order.

 Scout Group Headquarters

-Each Section has its own uniform. for Cubs a green sweat shirt, Scouts a teal green shirt.
+Each Section has its own uniform.
+For the Beavers this is a turquoise sweatshirt, for Cubs a green sweat shirt, Scouts a teal green shirt.
 All sections wear the Group scarf, which is royal blue with a gold border.

 Activity trousers are also available, but school trousers are quite acceptable.
-The uniform may be purchased from a number of locations including the Llandudno Scout Shop, which is based at the Llandudno Scout HQ behind the lifeboat station. (contact Joan Hammond on 01492 584511) or the Scout Association at Scout Shops.
+The uniform may be purchased from a number of locations including the http://www.scoutshops.

 When a young person joins a section we advise that the uniform is only purchased when they are ready to make their promise (usually after 2 to 3 weeks).
 When a member moves from one section to another they may wear their old uniform until they acquires the new uniform.